 Most kids eat their dessert first (See above – this means they throw away the good stuff).
 You know that banana you send today, it’s most likely at the bottom of the cafeteria’s trash can.

 Kids trade food.
-Sometimes, kids will trade a part of their lunch with another kid.
+Sometimes, kids will trade a part of their lunch with another kid (even if the rules say they can’t).
 The lunch staff can’t supervise every kid at the same time, so some trading falls through the cracks.

 Your kid has trouble with their containers and has to ask for help.
 Try to send food in containers you know your child can open.
 When kids are younger, we know that’s not always possible.